IDENTIFYING RISK FACTORS FOR FALLS. PREVENTING SENIOR FALLS

 Strength training is equally important.
 Activities like lifting light weights or using resistance bands can increase muscle mass and bone density, providing better support and stability.
 It's essential for seniors to engage in a mix of exercises that address all aspects of fitness to maintain overall physical health.

-Assessing Fall Risk
+Assessing Risk Factors for Falls

 Assessing fall risk is a crucial step in fall prevention.
 This involves identifying potential hazards in the home, such as loose rugs, poor lighting, or cluttered walkways.
 It also includes evaluating personal risk factors like previous falls, medical conditions, and the use of certain medications.